-SECTION 10.
-WITHHOLDING AND PAYMENT OF EMPLOYMENT TAXES

-.01 The portion of a mileage allowance (other than a FAVR allowance), if any, that relates to the miles of business travel substantiated and that exceeds the amount deemed substantiated for those miles under section 9.01(1) of this revenue procedure is treated as paid under a nonaccountable plan and is subject to withholding and payment of employment taxes.
-See § 1.62-2(h)(2)(i)(B).

-- (1) In the case of a mileage allowance paid as a reimbursement, the excess described in section 10.01 of this revenue procedure is subject to withholding and payment of employment taxes in the payroll period in which a payor reimburses the expenses for the business miles substantiated.
-See § 1.62-2(h)(2)(i)(B)(2). - (2) In the case of a mileage allowance paid as an advance, the excess described in section 10.01 of this revenue procedure is subject to withholding and payment of employment taxes no later than the first payroll period following the payroll period in which the business miles for which the advance was paid are substantiated.
+SECTION 8.
+WITHHOLDING AND PAYMENT OF EMPLOYMENT TAXES - .01 The portion of a mileage allowance (other than a FAVR allowance), if any, that relates to substantiated business miles and that exceeds the amount deemed substantiated for those miles under section 7.01(1) of this revenue procedure is treated as paid under a nonaccountable plan and is subject to withholding and payment of employment taxes.
+See § 1.62-2(h)(2)(i)(B). - (1) For a mileage allowance paid as a reimbursement, the excess described in section 8.01 of this revenue procedure is subject to withholding and payment of employment taxes in the payroll period in which a payor reimburses the expenses for the substantiated business miles.
+See § 1.62-2(h)(2)(i)(B)(2). - (2) For a mileage allowance paid as an advance, the excess described in section 8.01 of this revenue procedure is subject to withholding and payment of employment taxes no later than the first payroll period following the payroll period in which the business miles for which the advance was paid are substantiated.
 See § 1.62-2(h)(2)(i)(B)(3).
 If some or all of the business miles for which the advance was paid are not substantiated within a reasonable period of time and the employee does not return the portion of the allowance that relates to those miles within a reasonable period of time, the portion of the allowance that relates to those miles is subject to withholding and payment of employment taxes no later than the first payroll period following the end of the reasonable period.
-See § 1.62-2(h)(2)(i)(A).

-- (3) In the case of a mileage allowance that is not computed on the basis of a fixed amount per mile of travel (for example, a mileage allowance that combines periodic fixed and variable rate payments, but that does not satisfy the requirements of section 8 of this revenue procedure), the payor must compute periodically (no less frequently than quarterly) the amount, if any, that exceeds the amount deemed substantiated under section 9.01(1) of this revenue procedure by comparing the total mileage allowance paid for the period to the standard mileage rate in section 5.01 of this revenue procedure multiplied by the number of business miles the employee substantiated for the period.
+See § 1.62-2(h)(2)(i)(A). - (3) For a mileage allowance that is not computed on the basis of a fixed amount per mile of travel (for example, a mileage allowance that combines periodic fixed and variable rate payments, but that does not satisfy the requirements of section 6 of this revenue procedure), the payor must compute periodically (no less frequently than quarterly) the amount, if any, that exceeds the amount deemed substantiated under section 7.01(1) of this revenue procedure by comparing the total mileage allowance paid for the period to the business standard mileage rate multiplied by the number of business miles the employee substantiated for the period.
 Any excess is subject to withholding and payment of employment taxes no later than the first payroll period following the payroll period in which the excess is computed.
-See § 1.62-2(h)(2)(i)(B)(4). - (4) For example, assume a payor provides employees a mileage allowance under an arrangement that otherwise meets the requirements of an accountable plan at a rate of 60 cents per mile (when the business standard mileage rate is 50 cents per mile).
-The payor does not require the return of the portion of the allowance that exceeds the business standard mileage rate for the business miles substantiated (10 cents).
+See § 1.62-2(h)(2)(i)(B)(4).

+(4) For example, a payor provides employees a mileage allowance under an arrangement that otherwise meets the requirements of an accountable plan at a rate of 60 cents per mile (when the business standard mileage rate is 50 cents per mile).
+The payor does not require the return of the portion of the allowance that exceeds the business standard mileage rate for the substantiated business miles (10 cents).
 In June, the payor advances an employee \$300.00 for 500 miles to be traveled during the month.
-In July, the employee substantiates to the payor 400 business miles traveled in

-June and returns \$60.00 to the payor for the 100 business miles not traveled.
+In July, the employee substantiates to the payor 400 business miles traveled in June and returns \$60.00 to the payor for the 100 business miles not traveled.
 The amount deemed substantiated for the 400 miles traveled is \$200.00 and the employee is not required to return \$40.00.
 No later than the first payroll period following the payroll period in which the 400 business miles traveled are substantiated, the payor must withhold and pay employment taxes on \$40.00.